TresorMitashi/CHURN-PREDICTION-IN-TELECOM/README.md

 Churn not only results in revenue loss but also affects customer acquisition costs and brand reputation.
 Quantify the financial implications of churn to emphasize its importance to stakeholders.

 1.4.
-Identify Key Stakeholders
+Identify Key Stakeholders here we should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+The code will run with no issues using Python versions 3.*.
 This could include telecom executives, marketing teams, customer service representatives, and data analysts.
 Understand their perspectives and requirements to tailor your solution accordingly.

 1.5.
 Data Availability